 Due to the evolving and uncertain global impacts of the COVID-19 pandemic, we cannot precisely determine or quantify the impact this pandemic will have on our business, operations and financial performance for the remainder of our fiscal year ending December 31, 2020 and beyond.
-We have established a work-from-home policy for all employees, other than those performing or supporting business-critical activities, such as certain members of our laboratory and facilities staff, and we will continue to evaluate this policy for each of our locations based on guidance from federal, state and local government authorities.
-For our ongoing and planned clinical trials, while we anticipate and have experienced some temporary delays or disruptions due to the COVID-19 pandemic, we are working with any impacted clinical trial sites to ensure study continuity, enable medical monitoring, facilitate study procedures and maintain clinical data and records, including the use of local laboratories for testing and tumor imaging, home delivery of study drug and remote data and records monitoring.
-In addition, we currently have sufficient supply to meet our anticipated global commercial and clinical development needs for avapritinib, pralsetinib, fisogatinib and BLU-263 through 2021.
-However, the COVID-19 pandemic could adversely impact our suppliers and result in delays or disruptions in our current or future supply chain.
-For our commercial activities for AYVAKIT and planned commercial activities for pralsetinib, we have shifted commercial and medical affairs field activities across our portfolio toward virtual formats where possible in order to allow us to continue to serve the needs of healthcare providers, patients and other stakeholders during this critical time.
-We will continue to assess the duration, scope and severity of the COVID-19 pandemic and its potential impacts on our business, operations and financial performance, and we will continue to work closely with our third-party vendors, collaborators and other parties in order to seek to advance our pipeline of targeted therapies as quickly as possible, while making the health and safety of our employees and their families, healthcare providers, patients and communities a top priority.
+We initially established a work-from-home policy for all employees, other than those performing or supporting business-critical activities, such as certain members of our laboratory and facilities staff.
+While the majority of employees continue to work from home, we have continued to evaluate and update this policy for each of our locations and field-based employees based on guidance from federal, state and local government authorities.
+For our ongoing and planned clinical trials, while we anticipate and have experienced some temporary delays or disruptions due to the COVID-19 pandemic, in particular with respect to activation of additional clinical trial sites and patient enrollment rates, we are working with any impacted clinical trial sites to ensure study continuity, enable medical monitoring, facilitate study procedures and maintain clinical data and records, including the use of local laboratories for testing and tumor imaging, home delivery of study drug and remote data and records monitoring.
+In addition, we currently have sufficient supply or plans for supply to meet our anticipated global commercial and clinical development needs for avapritinib, pralsetinib, fisogatinib and BLU-263 through 2021.
+However, depending on the length and ultimate impact of the COVID-19 pandemic, our suppliers could be adversely impacted, which may result in delays or disruptions in our current or future supply chain.
+For our commercial activities for AYVAKIT/AYVAKYT and GAVRETO, we are conducting commercial and medical affairs field activities across our portfolio in virtual formats where possible in order to allow us to continue to serve the needs of healthcare providers, patients and other stakeholders during this critical time.
+We will continue to assess the duration, scope and severity of the COVID-19 pandemic and the existing and potential impacts on our business, operations and financial performance, and we will continue to work closely with our third-party vendors, collaborators and other parties in order to seek to advance our pipeline of targeted therapies as quickly as possible, while making the health and safety of our employees and their families, healthcare providers, patients and communities a top priority.
 Please refer to our Risk Factors in Part II, Item IA of this Quarterly Report on Form 10-Q for further discussion of risks related to the COVID-19 pandemic.